2025 Horizon League baseball tournament

-The 2025 Horizon League baseball tournament will be held from May 21 through 24 at Nischwitz Stadium in Fairborn, Ohio.
+The 2025 Horizon League baseball tournament was held from May 21 through 24 at Nischwitz Stadium in Fairborn, Ohio.
 All six teams in the league competed in the double-elimination tournament. won the tournament for the fourth time in five years, and league leading 11th time overall, to earn the Horizon League's automatic bid to the 2025 NCAA Division I baseball tournament.

 Seeding and format

 All of the league's six teams qualify for the double-elimination tournament.
 Teams are seeded based on conference winning percentage, with the first tiebreaker being head-to-head record.
 The top two seeds receive a single bye.